Kapendev/parin/README.md

 2. **Install raylib using Dub:**

-    Navigate to the directory containing your dub.json file (usually the root directory of your project).
+    Navigate to the folder containing your dub.json file (usually the root folder of your project).
     Run the following command to install raylib using Dub:

     ```bash
-    dub add raylib-d && dub run raylib-d:install
+    dub add raylib-d && dub run raylib-d:install && dub remove raylib-d
     ```

+    After installation, remove the raylib-d dependency from your dub.json file.

 3. **Compile example:**